 Our opinion about Gibraltar

-For us, a visit to Gibraltar was a one-day trip from Tarifa, where we were living for 2 months.
+For us, a visit to Gibraltar was a one-day trip from Tarifa, where we lived for a few weeks.
 We visited it in February and during that time there weren’t huge crowds and the place was fairly peaceful.
 Without rushing we managed to explore all the places we had on our list, and it took us about 9 hours.

 Restaurants, accommodations, and map